 Monetka is one of the largest retail chains in Russia.
-It combines the elements of basic formats accepted in the worldwide retail practice - classical retail format (hypermarkets and supermarket), medium format standalone stores, and small size discount stores.
+It combines the elements of basic formats accepted in the worldwide retail practice - classical retail format (hypermarkets and supermarkets), medium format standalone stores, and small size discount stores.

 We have calculated the required investments in energy and resource efficiency for Monetka, describing all possible technical solutions and applications with NPV/IRR and payback period analysis.

 Lenta is one of the leading hypermarket chains in Russia operating 46 trade stores throughout the country, with fifteen in St. Petersburg.
 As part of the expansion and modernization of the chain, Lenta has received funds from a European bank.
 CDI has acted as a consultant for the Bank, identified energy efficiency opportunities in existing hypermarkets and reviewed the design for the proposed typical hypermarkets.